In 'A Warning,' An Invisible Hand Rings A Somber Alarm

 This is not a book about impeachment or the current proceedings in Congress, which have progressed since the book went to press.
 But when reading here of Trump's willingness to defy Congress, we get a specific mention of funds for Ukraine:

 "They'd explain to him that only Congress could make those cuts.
-He'd say he didn't care and do it anyway...
+He'd say he didn't care and do it anyway. ...
 In other cases he thought of the funds as bargaining chips, as in the case of money earmarked by Congress to go to Ukraine, and tried to pause the funds for whatever purpose suited him at the moment, perhaps until he got something he wanted in return."

 That passage may interest the impeachment managers on Capitol Hill.
 But the author does not treat impeachment as a serious prospect, and not only because the Republican Senate would be unlikely to go along.
 The author fears Trump would simply reject a negative verdict, call it a "coup" and resist removal.
 Similarly, a narrow defeat next November might not be enough to ensure a new occupant in the Oval Office, the writer suggests.

 In the end, the author's ultimate question about Trump and Trumpism is: "Does he reflect us?"
 In other words, was America deceived in 2016, or did we actually want just what we got?
-And taking it to the present and 2020, do we — or at least a plurality of us — want to empower him further with the green light of re-election?
+And taking it to the present and 2020, do we — or at least a plurality of us — want to empower him further with the green light of reelection?

 Clearly, the author has made a call on that one:

 "I cannot overstate the consequences of re-electing Donald Trump.
 I've seen the impact of his leadership on our government and country, up close and all too personal.
-The Trump administration is an unmitigated catastrophe... [and] whatever benefits we may have gained from individual Trump policies are vastly outweighed by the incalculable damage he has done to the fabric of our republic."
+The Trump administration is an unmitigated catastrophe[, and] whatever benefits we may have gained from individual Trump policies are vastly outweighed by the incalculable damage he has done to the fabric of our republic."

 To add drama to this final appeal, the author compares the challenge before the voters to that confronting the passengers on United Flight 93 on Sept.
 11, 2001.
 Those passengers assessed their situation, saw what they had to do and went forward.